-Which is the best patio cover idea for your plot?
+Which is the best patio cover for your plot?

 The best patio cover for your plot depends on a multitude of factors.
 These include the size and budget you have available, plus your own personal taste.

-Large structures such as the one above make fabulous choices for bigger areas and create a permanent outdoor 'room' to be used whatever the weather.
-Of course, they're not often cheap, but they're made to last, and can transform how you use your garden.
+Large structures such as the one below make fabulous choices for bigger areas and create a permanent outdoor 'room' to be used whatever the weather.
+Of course, they're not really a viable option if you're searching for budget patio ideas, but they're made to last, and can transform how you use your garden.

 However, a smaller solution such as a parasol has many benefits too.
 As the team at East London Parasol Company says, their designs are a low-commitment and minimal-effort solution, yet make a maximum style statement.

-'You can be bold with a vast array of colours, which adds a pop of vibrancy to any outdoor space,' they add.
+'You can be bold with a vast array of colors, which adds a pop of vibrancy to any outdoor space,' they add.

-What should you consider when choosing a patio awning?
+What should you consider when choosing a fabric patio cover?

-If you're opting for awning to cover your patio, London-based surveyor Frank Evans from Roché Systems has some advice on what to consider.
+If you're opting for retractable option to cover your patio, London-based surveyor Frank Evans from Roché Systems has some advice on what to consider.

-Colour or patterned designs tend to spring to mind when choosing an awning cover, he says, but the type of material is equally important.
+Colored or patterned designs tend to spring to mind when choosing a fabric patio cover, he says, but the type of material is equally important.